MCLYang/RhythmGAN_pytorch/README.md

 Conditional Generative Adversarial Nets: https://arxiv.org/abs/1411.1784

-Besides the LSTM kernal, we inspired by [Attention Is All You Need](https://arxiv.org/abs/1706.03762) and provide Transformer kenral via transformer encoder block.
+Besides the LSTM kernal, we are inspired by [Attention Is All You Need](https://arxiv.org/abs/1706.03762) and provide Transformer kenral via transformer encoder block.

 ## Usage
 Option 1: Train on Google Colab